roadwarriorslive/Pipulate/README.rst

 and help me reposition SEO somewhere more than the gut-feeling Intuiters of yesteryear and Data Scientists of tomorrow— the **Datamaster** with a Python/Pandas industry-standard skill-set has vast room for creative expression and career-path flexibility (hedging your bet on SEO).

+****************************************
+There's nothing to see here.
+Please move along.
+****************************************

+If you're reading this, you're among the first who knows what's going on with me here with my latest version of Pipulate-- which amounts to yielding to the staggeringly cool process put into motion by Fernando Perez (invented iPython that's become Jupyter Notebook) and Continuum Analytics who put together the Anaconda FOSS equivalent to Mathematica, MATLAB, SAS or whathaveyou.
+It's data analysis stuff so scientists can solve their crisis of reproducibility a few years back that really shook 'em up and gave "the other side" a lot of ammo.
+If you want to fight with data, you better have some seriously good Kung Fu.
+It's just the medicine that a highly stressed SEO field needs.
+I got your cure right here, and it's really just the minimum baseline technical capabilities you should have today so that you may interact... with... anything.

+****************************************
+All The Bands Whose Wagon's You're Hitching Star Too Are Belong To Us
+****************************************

 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
 If you're a successful YouTuber worried about the gravy-train running dry, diversify your skills with something you'll probably love and can definitely self-learn.
 This is your chance to jump with me onto the following surprisingly fun bandwagons:

-****************************************
-All The Bands Whose Wagon's You're Hitching Star Too Are Belong To Us
-****************************************

 - **Python** - programming for humans
 - **Jupyter Notebook** - programming for even more humans